CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Will Baby’s Hair Color Change?

 The short answer is yes.
-Doctors say that once baby’s hair starts to regrow, their initial vellus hair will darken as it transitions to terminal hair (the permanent hair seen in older children and adults).
+Once baby’s hair starts to regrow, their initial vellus hair will darken as it transitions to terminal hair (the permanent hair seen in older children and adults).
 But, even beyond this, baby’s hair color may continue to fluctuate throughout the first five years of life.
 Baby’s permanent hair color is predetermined by chromosomes when they’re conceived, but the shade can change for several years before the permanent color emerges, says Scott.
 A study found that many babies (both male and female) had darker hair for the first six months of life, and lighter hair between 9 months and 30 months of age.
 Then, after the age of 3, the subjects’ hair became progressively darker until they turned 5.
 (It’s important to note this research only looked at white, European children.)

 Along with baby hair color, texture may also fluctuate throughout a child’s early years.
 “Straight hair may come in curly, or thick hair may come in thin (and vice versa),” notes Phillips-Walker.
 “Genetics and baby’s own hormones help determine which it’ll be.”